Keir Dullea: Career

-In 1965, he guest-starred as Lieutenant Kurt Muller in the episode titled "To Heinie, with Love" of Twelve O'Clock High.
+In 1965, Dullea guest-starred as Lieutenant Kurt Muller in the episode titled "To Heinie, with Love" of Twelve O'Clock High.
 He took these roles to avoid being typecast as a troubled youth.
-Dullea went to England to make Bunny Lake Is Missing (1965), which co-starred Dullea with Laurence Olivier, Carol Lynley, and Noël Coward.
-Although they shared no scenes together in the film, when Coward initially met Dullea on the set, he uttered the often quoted line "Keir Dullea, gone tomorrow."
-Nonetheless he was voted one of 1965's "stars of tomorrow".
+Dullea went to England to make Bunny Lake Is Missing (1965), which co-starred Dullea with Laurence Olivier, Carol Lynley and Noël Coward.
+Although they shared no scenes in the film, when Coward initially met Dullea on the set, he uttered the often quoted line "Keir Dullea, gone tomorrow."
+Nonetheless, he was voted one of 1965's "stars of tomorrow".

 Dullea played the son of Lana Turner's character in Ross Hunter's remake of Madame X (1966), which underperformed commercially.
 He then appeared with Anne Heywood and Sandy Dennis in the Canadian box office hit, The Fox (1967).
 His first Broadway appearance was in 1967 in Ira Levin's Dr. Cook's Garden with Burl Ives, which only had a short run.